 Coaching is available in the areas listed below.
 Interested nonprofits can identify three areas for coaching; however, only one area will be awarded.
 Nonprofits participating in the program will be assigned a coach who will work with them for up to twenty-five hours.
 Together, the coach and nonprofit will identify two to three deliverables to be achieved during the coaching engagement.
 While coaches provide guidance, training, and technical assistance; participating nonprofits are expected to work alongside the coach to brainstorm and resolve issues that will embed new knowledge or systems within the organization.

 Board Development.
 Strengthen overall board governance and development.
-Activities include: developing board recruitment strategies; defining board member roles and responsibilities; establishing well-functioning boards and board committees; creating board governance policies; increasing board engagement; developing relationships between the board and staff; and, creating diverse boards.
+Activities might include: developing board recruitment strategies; defining board member roles and responsibilities; establishing well-functioning boards and board committees; creating board governance policies; increasing board engagement; developing relationships between the board and staff; and, creating diverse boards.

 Financial Management.
 Establish and assess current financial policies, practices, and reporting systems.
-Activities include: creating a realistic budget; analyzing basic financial reports; creating a financial dashboard; complying with state and federal laws; and, implementing electronic financial management systems.
+Activities might include: creating a realistic budget; analyzing basic financial reports; creating a financial dashboard; complying with state and federal laws; and, implementing electronic financial management systems.

 Human Resources.
 Develop and/or evaluate human resource policies and procedures.
-Activities include: creating job descriptions and employee/volunteer handbooks; developing compensation strategies and recruitment/onboarding policies; creating performance management and evaluation practices; implementing engagement strategies to maximize skills and increase performance; complying with state and federal laws; increasing diversity; team building; recruiting for leadership; and, improving communication.
+Activities might include: creating job descriptions and employee/volunteer handbooks; developing compensation strategies and recruitment/onboarding policies; creating performance management and evaluation practices; implementing engagement strategies to maximize skills and increase performance; complying with state and federal laws; increasing diversity; team building; recruiting for leadership; and, improving communication.

 Nonprofits participating in the program will also receive a program activity stipend to fund recommended actions and technology identified through coaching.
 The stipend can also be used for other capacity building activities that will strengthen the organization’s leadership and infrastructure.